 Removal and Exclusion

 Our team began with the removal of the kits.
-These little guys were put in a heated box lined with blankets which was then placed outside the house and close enough for the mom to find them.
+These little guys were put in a heated box lined with blankets which were then placed outside the house and close enough for the mom to find them.
 Once mom finds her kits, she will move them to a new den and continue raising them.

 A special one-way-door was installed over the damaged vent to allow any remaining animals to exit the attic and not be able to re-enter.